keyvan-malek/RColSim/README.md

 Some of the dams have a variable refill curve that guides reservoir refill.
 The variable refill curve allows a deeper draft than permitted by the assured refill curve, while assuring that the dam will refill by its target date with a high degree of confidence.
 The computation of a variable refill curve in the *flow_to_ColSim.R* script consists of recursively solving the storage volume, beginning at the target refill date and working backward.

 ### 3) Residual inflow/Cumulative runoff volume
 The flood control curves utilize either residual inflow or cumulative runoff volume to select the curve representing the appropriate relationship between reservoir volume and week of the year.
 Residual inflow is the remaining volume of unregulated flow to enter the reservoir by the target refill date.
-It is calculated as unregulated inflow summed over all the timesteps from t to the refill date.
+It is calculated as unregulated inflow summed over all the timesteps from the current timestep to the refill date.
 Cumulative runoff volume is the total unregulated streamflow volume that has been forecasted to enter the reservoir over a specified period, usually April through August.
 Residual inflow is used primarily in conjunction with the Upper and Middle Snake River reservoirs, while cumulative runoff volume is used in conjunction with the other reservoirs.

 In addition to the primary RColSim inputs discussed above, *flow_to_ColSim.R* generates the irrigation demands for the Upper Snake drainages, which are used for estimating irrigation withdrawals for the Minidoka, Boise, Payette, and Upper Snake irrigation projects in Southern Idaho.
 The input file also includes interruptible demands and instream flow rules for computing curtailment along the Columbia mainstem, and return flows from the Columbia Basin Project entering near Wanapum, Priest Rapids, and McNary dams.
 Finally, the script generates the global input file.
 The global input file has the following values: